What shipping containers can teach modern mapmaking

 If we see companies building with location data as cargo ships, then the Overture Foundation becomes the shipping container standard.
 In an abstract sense, Overture is standardizing how location data and digital maps can be transported and moved from system to system (or ship to ship).
 And importantly, it’s doing it like McLean did: in an open fashion that anyone can adopt or start working with.

-In this metaphor, TomTom’s Maps Platform and Ecosystem become the tools that move shipping containers of data cargo between ports, ships and destinations.
+In this metaphor, TomTom’s Orbis Maps and Ecosystem become the tools that move shipping containers of data cargo between ports, ships and destinations.
 They organize them when they’re on the ship.
 It could even build the ships that cargo (data) moves on.
 Naturally, TomTom also ensures the cargo reaches its destination as intended, so its output remains valuable.

 There’s some intricacy to the metaphor, though.
 TomTom also has its own highly valuable, proprietary location data and services.
 These too will be containerized so they are compatible with other data and systems in the ecosystem.
 Location tech companies that want to carry this kind of more specialist cargo will have to license it.
 Even so, they can do so in the knowledge it’s ready to work with and will fit perfectly on their ship with no extra work required, only value to add.